-- Stack boxes no more than eight cartons high in areas to receive new flooring (remove plastic from outside of boxes if present).
-Ensure each layer is evenly supported to prevent distortion.
-Elevate stack using 2 x 4's as illustrated in Fig. 1 above.
-On concrete; place a layer of 6 mil poly down first during the acclimation process. - Extended acclimation time may be required.
+- · Stack boxes no more than eight cartons high in areas to receive new flooring (remove plastic from outside of boxes if present). - Ensure each layer is evenly supported to prevent distortion.
+Elevate stack using 2 x 4's. - On concrete; place a layer of 6 mil poly down first during the acclimation process. - Extended acclimation time should be anticipated and may be required.
 Time is not the determining factor; moisture testing is required to confirm that product is acclimated.
 Use a meter that is species adjustable, E.g. Ligno-scanner SDM or mini-Ligno DX/C moisture meter.
 If using alternate meter check with manufacturer that meter can be used with the wood species that you are installing. - Check the moisture content of multiple planks.
-It's recommended to randomly test 40 planks for every 1000 square feet of flooring, the flooring's average moisture content must be within 2% of the subfloor, or if concrete, wood-based products in the home (e.g. Base Board or Door Jambs). - Keep a permanent record of all readings.
+It's recommended to randomly test 40 planks for every 1000 square feet of flooring, the flooring's average moisture content must be within 4% of the subfloor. - Keep a permanent record of all readings.